medav/meshgraphnets-torch/README.md

 and is intended to be as faithful to the original as possible.

 **Disclaimer: This repo is under active development.
 There may be some staleness / some small tweaks here or there may have broken some things.
-Please ping Mike with any questions**
+Please ping Mike (davies@cs.wisc.edu) with any questions.**

 ## Repo Overview
 The model is split between the common elements [graphnet.py](graphnet.py) and